This is a complete guide on Noritz tankless water heater problems and error codes. Here, we are going to explore:

 How To Fix:

-To diagnose the error code 71, we highly suggest you test electrically to determine whether the gas valve or circuit board is responsible for throwing the error code.
+To diagnose error code 71, we highly suggest you test electrically to determine whether the gas valve is functioning well or not.

 A functional gas valve should receive 14–16 volts DC during operation.
 If you don’t get the voltage with the gas valve, be sure the circuit board is faulty.
 So, to avoid such an unstable voltage issue, you can use a power surge protector.